 Number 4- Bruce Boudreau

-The former head coach of the Wild, Ducks, and Capitals, Bruce Boudreau once had a professional career that spanned almost 20 years, most of it in the AHL.
-His first seven season he spent with the Toronto Maple Leafs organization.
+The former head coach of the Wild, Ducks and Capitals, Bruce Boudreau once had a professional career that spanned almost 20 years, most of it in the AHL.
+His first seven seasons he spent with the Toronto Maple Leafs organization.
 On October 10, 1985 Boudreau signed as a free agent with the Chicago Blackhawks and played in seven NHL games, scoring one goal, though spent the rest of the season with the Nova Scotia Oilers.
 He stayed with Chicago’s AHL affiliate for one more season before moving on to the Springfield Indians of the AHL.
 His seven games in Chicago were the last NHL games of his career.

 Number 3- Bobby Orr

 Possibly the greatest defenseman of all-time, Bobby Orr is remembered for his decade-long stint with the Boston Bruins from 1966 to 1976.
-When a knee injury derailed his career, it resulted in a contract dispute with the Bruins who were ready to originally to play him $19 million in today’s money, but retracted their massive contract because of the potential limit on his career.
+When a knee injury derailed his career, it resulted in a contract dispute with the Bruins who were ready to originally to pay him $19 million in today’s money, but retracted their massive contract because of the potential limit on his career.
 The very messy split saw Orr sign a five-year guaranteed contract with the Blackhawks, which was put under the microscope when he was accused of tampering with the negotiations.
-The contract eventually was deemed legal, but Orr’s body just hold out anymore.
-He suited up for just 26 games over the following two seasons before multiple knee surguries forced him to retire at just 30 years old.
+The contract eventually was deemed legal, but Orr’s body just couldn’t hold out anymore.
+He suited up for just 26 games over the following two seasons before multiple knee surgeries forced him to retire at just 30 years old.